-Because formaldehyde is a volatile organic compound (VOC), products that contain formaldehyde emit it into the air.
-As a result, most exposure to formaldehyde comes from the air, particularly indoor air.
+Because formaldehyde is a volatile organic compound (VOC), products that contain the chemical emit it into the air.
+As a result, most exposure comes from the air, particularly indoor air.
 People can absorb formaldehyde through breathing, eating, and through their skin.

 - Home furnishings made of composite wood or pressed wood, like couches, cabinets, cribs, and counter tops are likely sources of formaldehyde.

 - Building materials, including carpets, plywood, paints, and adhesives can contain formaldehyde.

 - Wrinkle-resistant or wrinkle-free clothing is often treated with formaldehyde